shengyanli1982/gs/README.md

 -   `NewDefaultTerminateSignal` : Create a new `TerminateSignal` instance with default signals
 -   `NewTerminateSignalWithContext` : Create a new `TerminateSignal` instance with context

-    > ![TIP]
+> [!TIP]
 > The `InfinityTerminateTimeout` value is used to set the timeout signal to infinity.
 It means that the `TerminateSignal` instance will not be closed until `Close` method is called and the resources registered in the `TerminateSignal` instance are closed.

 **TerminateSignal**